ccubed/PyMoe/README.md

 - Someone should be able to download the library, type `Pymoe.[type].search("Dragon")` and get back information about items that match the term

 ### Important Note
 Once the 2.0 update is completed, pip will transition to downloading 2.0 by default.
 I will keep 1.0.6 available on pip.
 Keep this in mind as you develop apps around the library going forward.
 Once the 2.0 update is on pip, you'll have to specify the specific version 1.0.6 in your requirements files or pip commands.
+Also take note that it's no longer Pymoe.
+Instead, it's pymoe to match snakecase.

 ---